carbonplan/ocean-sink-data-feedstock/README.md

-# ocean-sink-data-feedstock
+# ocean-carbon-sink-data-feedstock

-A feedstock that implements metadata updates for ocean sink data story
+A feedstock that implements metadata updates for ocean carbon sink data story